rrisoncai/learn/accelerated_cpp/accelerated_cpp.md

 if a class supports conversion, then it is good to define binary operators as nonmember functions. e.g. x + y; compiler look only at nonmember operator+ function and operator+ function that are members of x.
 **private** members are only accessible to the class and its friends.
 **protected** members are accessible to derived class.
+construction of derived object:
+- allocating space for the object
+- call base-class constructor to initialize base-calss members
+- initialize members of derived class directed by constructor initializer.
+- execute body of derived-class constructor
+**Virtual** function: run-time selection, when function is called through reference or pointer
+**Dynamic binding**: function bound at run-time;**Static binding**: function bound at compiling time
+**static member function** don't have this pointer, cannot access nonstatic class member.